-(1) Creepage and clearance requirements should be applied according to the specific equipment isolation standards of an application.
+- (1) Creepage and clearance requirements should be applied according to the specific equipment isolation standards of an application.
 Care should be taken to maintain the creepage and clearance distance of a board design to ensure that the mounting pads of the isolator on the printed-circuit board do not reduce this distance.
 Creepage and clearance on a printed-circuit board become equal in certain cases.
-Techniques such as inserting grooves and/or ribs on a printed circuit board are used to help increase these specifications.

-- (3) Testing is carried out in air or oil to determine the intrinsic surge immunity of the isolation barrier. - (4) Apparent charge is electrical discharge caused by a partial discharge (pd). - (5) All pins on each side of the barrier tied together creating a two-terminal device
+Techniques such as inserting grooves and/or ribs on a printed circuit board are used to help increase these specifications. - (2) This coupler is suitable for basic electrical insulation only within the maximum operating ratings.
+Compliance with the safety ratings shall be ensured by means of suitable protective circuits. - (3) Testing is carried out in air or oil to determine the intrinsic surge immunity of the isolation barrier. - (4) Apparent charge is electrical discharge caused by a partial discharge (pd). - (5) All pins on each side of the barrier tied together creating a two-terminal device